github/personal-website/README.md

 #### Social media

-Your website supports linking and sharing to social media services you're using, including Facebook, Dribbble, LinkedIn, Twitter, and YouTube.
+Your website supports linking and sharing to social media services you're using, including Behance, Facebook, Dribbble, LinkedIn, Stack Overflow, Twitter, and YouTube.
 To identify the services you use:

 1. Edit your repository's `_config.yml` file.
-2. Add a `social_media` dictionary line, and represent the services you like in a simple `key: value` form:
+2. Edit the `social_media` dictionary line, and represent the services you like in a simple `key: value` form:

 ```
 social_media:
+  behance: your_username
   facebook: your_username
   dribbble: your_username
   linkedin: your_username
+  stackoverflow: your_user_id
   twitter: your_username
   youtube: your_username
 ```